· SoilSense team

 Are Soil Moisture Meters Accurate?

 Cheap soil moisture meters are accurate enough for their real job: telling you whether soil at the root zone is dry, moist or wet so you know when to water.
-They are directional tools, not laboratory instruments — you shouldn't expect exact percentages, and a small share read inconsistently if used wrong.
+They are directional tools, not laboratory instruments — you shouldn't expect exact percentages.

 Let's be honest, because that's how you get value from one.
 A passive probe meter measures conductivity, which tracks moisture closely.
 For the everyday question — "does this plant need water?" — that's exactly enough.
 What it's not is a calibrated sensor giving you volumetric water content to the decimal.